-There are some lavender in bloom from late June, however there are more late bloomers so we recommend visiting during mid to late July.
+There is some lavender in bloom from late June.
+However, there are more late bloomers, so we recommend visiting from mid to late July.
 Make sure to hop on the ski lift to get the full experience!

 Entry Fee: Free, round trip ski fare: high school students and up, 300 yen; elementary and middle school students, 200 yen